What to eat in Madeira? 21 typical dishes to eat in Madeira

 For many years it was thought that the black swordfish only existed in the ocean near Madeira, but its existence has been identified in several oceans.
 This predatory fish lives in the depths of the ocean, 600 to 1600 m deep.
 Fishing on the high seas required a very long line that had several hooks and the fish was pulled to the surface.
 Being a fish that exists in abundance in the Madeira archipelago, it has been fished a lot since 1839.

-Black scabbardfish, scabbardfish, or Espada, as it is known in Madeira, is part of the staple diet of Madeirans, so there are many ways to cook it.
-The most common is simply breaded black swordfish fillets, with or without fried banana, and sometimes also with passion fruit.
+Black scabbardfish, scabbardfish, or Espada, as it is known in Madeira, is part of the staple diet of Madeira, so there are many ways to cook it.
+The most common is breaded black swordfish fillets, with or without fried banana, and sometimes with passion fruit.
 Two ingredients that also exist in large quantities in Madeira.
 Black scabbardfish in a loaf of bread is also very popular.

-For all these reasons it is a must-eat dish when you come to Madeira.
+For all these reasons, it is a must-eat dish when you come to Madeira.

 Tuna Steaks